 With increasing security threats, every organization started to adopt MFA to protect their sensitive data.
-MFA prevents identity-related attacks like password spray, phishing, and replay attacks.
+Multifactor authentication prevents identity-related attacks like password spray, phishing, and replay attacks.
 As an Office 365 admin, it’s required to enable MFA to protect their organization from account compromise.
+Multifactor authentication is typically performed through various methods including passwords, SMS, phone calls, authenticator app, or an external authentication method.

 This blog will help you in following topics.